How to Detect Moisture Under Hardwood Floors

 Subfloor Moisture From Below

-When moisture originates below the flooring structure, symptoms may appear across large areas rather than in isolated sections.
+When moisture originates below the flooring structure, symptoms may appear across larger areas rather than in one small isolated section.

 Water Intrusion From Exterior Sources

-Exterior water intrusion is another frequent cause of hidden moisture beneath hardwood floors.
-Rainwater entering through windows, doors, or siding defects can travel along wall cavities and settle beneath flooring materials.
+Exterior water intrusion can also create hidden moisture beneath hardwood floors.
+Rainwater entering through windows, doors, siding defects, or small structural openings may travel along wall cavities and collect near flooring edges before the source is obvious.

 If moisture patterns appear alongside other structural changes, understanding why floors develop mold after water damage helps explain how hidden moisture creates long-term microbial growth risks beneath hardwood materials.